What is edge computing?

 We've really lowered the ability for others to uncover attacks on that data if we can move workloads to the edge and prevent having to transport sensitive data back to other locations.

 So, all of these factors combined will, on the one hand, stifle the use of edge computing, but on the other, provide an opportunity for vendors to introduce management controls that can handle the diversity and dynamism, the ability to protect data in the right places at the right time, and finally, the ability to create an ecosystem, which is just as important as everything else.

 To summarize, it is critical that we understand that the world of edge computing is expanding.

 This is going to get a lot bigger.

-It will have the consumer computing world.
+It will have the same influence in the enterprise computing world that mobile phones did in the consumer computing world.

-As a world that is expanding.
+As a result, this is a world that is expanding.

 This is a world full of fascinating complexity, but one that, if we can solve these problems, will provide huge value to our clients.